LewisYoul/chrome-extension/README.md

 This is a chrome extension that allows you to highlight a word on any web page and obtain its definition(s) from the Oxford Dictionary.

-It is still a work in progress.
+It is still a work in progress - the api does not like plurals and there is an occasional word (for example 'practice') where nothing is rendered despite the call being successful.

 ## To Do